sksamuel/aedile/README.md

 ## Configuration

 When creating the cache, Aedile supports most Caffeine configuration options.
-The exception is `weakKeys` and `weakValues` which are not supported with asynchronous operations.
+The exception is `softValues` and `weakValues` which are not supported with asynchronous operations.
 Since Aedile's purpose is to support coroutines, these options are ignored.